 - Price: $$$

-Not inside the town of Banff ad mentioned before, but a half-hour away from town is the Storm Mountain Lodge.
+Not inside the town of Banff, but a half-hour away from town is the Storm Mountain Lodge.
 The lodge restaurant serves up meals with freshly baked sourdough bread, braised short ribs, and fondue.
 A great menu that changes seasonally so check their website for the latest offerings.
 It’s the perfect spot to go have a meal in a quiet cozy setting amongst nature.

 - Location: 219 Banff Ave